 Plaintiff insisted that the defendant acted under the conflict of interests and he didn’t disclose the economic content of the relationship in which losses were imposed on the JSC and profits were redistributed to companies controlled by the defendant.

-During hearing of the case, it was proved that the transactions were made in accordance with the conditions of the JSC’s activities in the disputed period, the information available to the defendant and had a reasonable aim as well.
-Plaintiff didn’t provide any evidence, that the deals were conducted at economically unreasonable prices, and that their fulfillment was beyond the normal entrepreneurial risk.
+During the hearings, it was proved that the transactions were made in accordance with the conditions of the JSC’s activities during the disputed period, upon information available to the defendant and had a reasonable aim as well.
+Plaintiff didn’t provide any evidence that the deals had been conducted at economically unreasonable prices, and that their fulfillment had been beyond the normal entrepreneurial risk.